+- Number of batteries on hand

+- Weight of each battery

+- Overnight location of the equipment/battery (building and room number, if applicable)

+- Percentage of individual components (if known)

+- If the item is still in use
-- Number of batteries on hand; - Weight of each battery; - Overnight location of the equipment/battery; (building and room number, if applicable.) - Percentage of individual components (if known); - o If the item is still in use; (Note: if no longer in use, the date when the item was removed from the premises must be noted.)

-If batteries are added during the calendar year, through the acquisition of new vehicles or UPS, the date that the batteries were received must be noted.
+(Note: if no longer in use, the date when the item was removed from the premises must be noted) If batteries are added during the calendar year, through the acquisition of new vehicles or a UPS, the date that the batteries were received must be noted.
+See www.ehs.ucf.edu for Appendix A on pages 7-9).